 Taking the time to make sure all parts of a website are updated and compatible with the new PHP will save everyone from a lot of sleepless nights.
 We recommend three core actions before executing the update.

 1) Check Your Version of WordPress

 Don’t think that if you update one, you won’t need to update the other.
 Having an outdated WordPress site try to run an up to date PHP is a clear path to disaster.
 Is your website is running off WordPress 4.9.3 or later?
 If not, you will need to manually update to the newest version.
-For Pressable customers, know that you’ve already been updated to the most recent version of WordPress.
+For customers using Pressable’s managed WordPress hosting service, know that you’ve already been updated to the most recent version of WordPress.

 MAKE SURE A BACKUP OF YOUR CURRENT SITE IS MADE BEFORE MAKING ANY CHANGES.
 That way if any issues occur from updating WordPress, you can reload that backup and figure out the problem.
 Once WordPress has been updated you can move onto checking everything else.

 This step can be a little more tedious than the first.
 You’ll need to look through both of these to make sure that they are running on up to date versions.
 If there are any updates available, make a backup, then complete those updates.

 Keep an eye out for any plugins that have not received an update within a year.
 It is incredibly likely that these are not compatible with PHP 7.X and will ultimately break your website.
 Another thing to pay attention to is themes/plugins that have paid licensing that are expired and haven’t updated.